sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 }
 ```

-### Permissions sync duration
+## Permissions sync duration

-When syncing permissions from code hosts with large numbers of users and repositories, it can take some time to complete mirroring repository permissions from a code host for every user and every repository, typically due to rate limits on a code host that limits how quickly Sourcegraph can query for repository permissions.
+When syncing permissions from code hosts with large numbers of users and repositories, it can take a lot of time to complete syncing all permissions from a code host for every user and every repository.
+Typically due to internal rate limits imposed by Sourcegraph and external rate limits imposed by the code host, it can be hours or days.

 This is generally not a problem for fresh installations, since admins should only make the instance available after it's ready, but for existing installations, active users may not see the repositories they expect in search results because the initial permissions syncing hasn't finished yet.

 Since Sourcegraph [syncs permissions in the background](#background-permissions-syncing), while the initial sync for all repositories and users is happening, users will [gradually see more and more search results](#complete-sync-vs-incremental-sync) from repositories they have access to.